dekuNukem/traffic-cone-film-scanning/README.md

 We need a piece of glass to hold the film flat on the light table.

 * Around 2mm thickness
-* At least 8x10 in size
+* At least 8x10 in size, mine is 11x14.
 * Make sure it's **glass** NOT acrylic
-* I got mine from a cheap picture frame
+* I got mine from a picture frame at a thrift store

 ![Alt text](photos/frame.jpg)

-#### But what about newton rings???????
+#### OMG what about newton rings???????

-We scan with emulsion/matte/curled side up, helps a lot.
+We scan with emulsion side up, along with the setup I'm going to cover later, seems to helps a lot.

 I suggest starting with cheap plain glass, you can always upgrade to ANR glass down the line.